sfrancey/Real-or-Not-NLP-with-Disaster-Tweets_Team_Blancpain/README.md

 #### Iteration 4 : Working on Keyword + Text

+- Further EDA on Keyword: Only consider most related Keywords per Target (> 87%) → Keyword Selected = 47 out of 210

+- Merged Selected Keyword + Text (cleaned from iteration 3)

+- **Best Score: Logistic Regression - TFIDF : 0.818 ↗**

 #### Iteration 5 : Workig on Location

+- EDA on Location :
+  - Cleaning and Normalizing Location features which appears the most (Top 150)
+  - Identify which location are mainly related to a specific target and which ones are ambiguous
+  - Only consider most related Location per Target (> 90%) (Cf. Graph) ⇒ 7 locations

+- Merge Keywords + Text cleaned with cleaned  locations

+- **Best Accuracy : kNN (Text + Selected keywords + Selected location) - TFIDF : 0.77 ↘︎**

 #### Iteration 6 : Model and hyperparameters optimization
 #### Iteration 7 : Unsuccessful tries
 ##### Iteration 7.1 : Working on Emojis